catapoeM/Catch-the-colors/README.md

 # Catch the colors

-1) The player has a start button and a table with 6 figures
+1) The player has a start button and a table with 9 Rectangles

-2) The yellow color is randomly displayed and you can earn points if you click on it
+2) Each color is randomly displayed

-3) If you earn more points then more colors appear on table
+3) The more points you earn the more colors appear on table
+4) Each color has its own property
+5) The player has only 60 seconds to make the best score